What Makes Mexican Chocolate Special

 What makes Mexican chocolate different from regular chocolate?
 The cinnamon!

-That’s the distinctive flavor.
+That’s the distinctive flavor in Mexican chocolate.

 Mexican Chocolate Ice Cream